 Religious Education contributes to children’s spiritual, moral, cultural, intellectual, social and physical development by helping them to understand what religions teach, what it means to be a religious believer, and to be aware of experiences, which raise issues about the meaning of life.
 Religious Education in our school also helps children to learn not only about their own religion and about other people's, but also to learn from religions, skills of:

-We enable children to develop a sound knowledge not only of Christianity but also of other world religions such as Judaism, Islam, Hinduism, Buddhism and Sikhism and especially those that are the main faiths of children within our school enabling children to express ideas and insights.
+We enable children to develop a sound knowledge not only of Christianity but also of other world religions such as Judaism, Islam, Hinduism, Buddhism and Sikhism and especially those that are the main faiths of children within our school enabling children to express their personal ideas and insights.

 Children are also afforded the opportunity to deepen their understanding of the religion and worldviews as lived by believers through exploring the text and context, relating the actions of the believer to their beliefs and discovering how it apply to the lives of other individuals from different faiths